SirBonito/Data-Portfolio/README.md

 # Boniface Kibet | Data Analyst

 Welcome to my Data Analytics portfolio.
 I’m passionate about using data to uncover insights and solve real-world challenges.
-This repository showcases my journey through the ALX Data Analytics program — where I’ve learned how to prepare, query, and soon visualize data.
+This repository showcases my journey through the ALX Data Analytics program, where I have learned how to prepare, query, and visualize data.

 ---